 Unfortunately, default Magento doesn't cover this.
 So, if you want to add canonical tags to other pages as well you can rely on Magento 2 SEO Extension.
 It allows you to add canonical tags in Magento by enabling a few options.

 To add canonical tags in Magento 2 with this module you just need to go to Stores > Configuration > Magefan Extensions > SEO and enable canonicals for any page on your store.

 How to Add Custom Canonical Tags in Magento?

 In case you want to change some canonical tags or set them for pages that don't have canonical by default, SEO Extension covers that too.
 You can add custom canonical tags in Magento using the SEO rules.

 This covers pages with filterable results, contacts, and any other page on your store.
 Just specify the Canonical URL and the URL of the page you want to set it for.
 That's it.

 Could it be any simpler?

 Magento 2 canonical tags are just a small piece of the SEO puzzle.
-To put the whole of it together you need to cater to other SEO-related features of your store.
+There are a lot of other SEO-related features you need to cover in your store.

 However, taking small steps is the best way to go.
-Check out the SEO Suite Ultimate extension live demo to find out what to optimize next.
+Check out the SEO extension live demo to find out what to optimize next.